-- a.
-PCD Nominee Corporation, a wholly owned subsidiary of Philippine Central Depository, Inc. ("PCDI"), is the registered owner of the shares in the books of the Company's transfer agents in the Philippines.
+- PCD Nominee Corporation, a wholly owned subsidiary of Philippine Central Depository, Inc. ("PCDI"), is the registered owner of the shares in the books of the Company's transfer agent in the Philippines.
 The beneficial owners of such shares are PCDI's participants, who hold the shares on their behalf, and their clients.
-PCDI is a private company organized by the major institutions actively participating in the Philippine capital markets to implement an automated book-entry system of handling securities transactions in the Philippines. - b.
-Consolidated Robina Capital Corporation is a 100% subsidiary of JG Summit Holdings, Inc. - Any one of the following directors of the Company is authorized to vote: Messrs., John Gokongwei, Jr., James Go, Lance Gokongwei - c.
-R. Coyiuto Securities, Inc. is majority-owned by Mrs. Rosie Coyiuto - Any one of the following is authorized to vote: Ms. Rosie Coyiuto, Messrs.
-Philip K. Rico, Samuel Coyiuto, and James Coyiuto. - There are no participants in the above corporation who hold more than 5% of OPMC's outstanding capital stock. - d.
-Prudential Guarantee & Assurance, Inc. is majority-owned by Coyiuto Brothers. - The Indirect Beneficial Ownership of Coyiuto Brothers in PGA, Inc. is as follows: - Mr. Robert Coyiuto, Jr. 1,216,729 shares - Mr. James Coyiuto 413,012 shares - Mr. Miguel Coyiuto has no indirect ownership in PGA, Inc.
+PCDI is a private company organized by the major institutions actively participating in the Philippine capital markets to implement an automated bookentry system of handling securities transactions in the Philippines. - f.
+Consolidated Robina Capital Corporation is a 100% subsidiary of JG Summit Holdings, Inc. (JGSHI).
+OPMC and JGSHI share the following common directors: Mr. John Gokongwei, Jr., Mr. James L. Go, Mr. Lance Gokongwei and Gov.Gabriel Singson. - Any one of the following directors of the Company is authorized to vote: Messrs., John Gokongwei, Jr., James Go, Lance Gokongwei. - Indirect ownership of Mr. John Gokongwei, Jr. is 1 share, Mr. James Go is 2 shares and Mr. Lance Gokongwei is 3 shares.
+Mr. Gabriel Singson has no indirect ownership in CRCC. - g.
+R. Coyiuto Securities, Inc. is majority-owned by Mrs. Rosie Coyiuto, wife of Mr. Robert Coyiuto, Jr. Mr. Coyiuto is the President and COO of Oriental Petroleum and Minerals Corp. - Any one of the following is authorized to vote: Ms. Rosie Coyiuto, Messrs.
+Philip K. Rico, Samuel Coyiuto, and James Coyiuto. - There are no participants in the above corporation who hold more than 5% of OPMC's outstanding capital stock. - h.
+Prudential Guarantee and Assurance, Inc. is majority owned by Coyiuto brothers. - Mr. Robert Coyiuto, Jr. is authorized to vote. - Indirect ownership of Mr. Robert Coyiuto, Jr. is 1,316,729 shares and Mr. James Coyiuto is 413,012 shares.
+Mr. Miguel Coyiuto has no indirect ownership in Prudential Guarantee and Assurance, Inc.

-Security Ownership of Management as of December 31, 2012
+Security Ownership of Management as of April 30, 2013